SCO Interbank Consortium

-The Shanghai Cooperation Organisation Interbank Consortium (abbreviated as SCO IBC) is a platform for joint financing of development projects by members and other participants of the Shanghai Cooperation Organisation.
+The Shanghai Cooperation Organisation Interbank Consortium (abbreviated as SCO IBC) is a platform for joint financing of development projects by members and other participants of the Shanghai Cooperation Organisation (SCO).

 History

 The SCO Interbank Consortium was created in October 2005 during the 2005 SCO Summit.
 The consortium was among several economic integration projects announced during the summit.
 The first meeting of the SCO Interbank Association was held in Beijing on 21–22 February 2006.

+At the 2025 SCO Tianjin summit, Xi Jinping announced that an additional ¥10 billion would be provided in loans to the SCO IBC between 2026 and 2029.